mcooper/temp-sentiment/doc/initial_results.md

   * We take into account the Heat Index, which is more indicative of temperature stress than raw temperature
   * We infer the hourly temperature, rather than using the daily maximum temperature
   * We get more local temperature, at each PRISM grid cell, rather than at CBSA
-* We run tweet-level models without aggregating the data (although this may get harder as we better account for fixed effects)
+* We run tweet-level models without aggregating the data
-* We examine factors that moderate the effect of weather, to explore heterogeneities in vulnerability.
+* We examine factors that moderate the effect of weather, to explore heterogeneities in vulnerability

 All of this work was done in the cloud and this would not have been possible without a generous grant from Microsoft's [AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth) Program.